A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Conformal Prediction

 \subsubsection{Choice of score function}

 Upon first glance, this seems too good to be true, and a skeptical reader might ask the following question:

 Let's give some intuition to supplement the mathematical understanding from the proof in Appendix~\ref{app:coverage-proof}.
-If the scores $s_i$ encode information about the model's performance, then the sets will be smaller for easy inputs and bigger for hard ones.
-If they do not, then the sets may not be useful.
-For example, they could have a fixed size that does not depend on the input, but still provide marginal coverage.
+Roughly, if the scores $s_i$ correctly rank the inputs from lowest to highest magnitude of model error, then the resulting sets will be smaller for easy inputs and bigger for hard ones.
+If the scores are bad, in the sense that they do not approximate this ranking, then the sets will be useless.
+For example, if the scores are random noise, then the sets will contain a random sample of the label space, where that random sample is large enough to provide valid marginal coverage.
 This illustrates an important underlying fact about conformal prediction: although the guarantee always holds, \textbf{the usefulness of the prediction sets is primarily determined by the score function}.
 This should be no surprise---the score function incorporates almost all the information we know about our problem and data, including the underlying model itself.
 For example, the main difference between applying conformal prediction on classification problems versus regression problems is the choice of score.
 There are also many possible score functions for a single underlying model, which have different properties.
 Therefore, constructing the right score function is an important engineering choice.
 We will next show a few examples of good score functions.